StephenCleary/iterjs/README.md

 Iters are *lazily-evaluated sequences*.
 They allow you to create some fairly complex logic without actually having to execute it until you need to.

-Conceptually, iters are like enumerables in .NET, or iterables in Python or JavaScript.
+Conceptually, iters are like enumerables in .NET, or iterables in Python or JavaScript, or forward iterators in the C++ STL.

-Iter.js is a library of common generator algorithms (similar to .NET's LINQ or Python's itertools).
+Iter.js is a library of common generator algorithms (similar to .NET's LINQ, Python's itertools, or C++ STL's algorithms).

 ## Enter the World of Iter